 On Thursday morning, only my second full day at the shore, we went crabbing.
 I love to fish so it sounded fun.
 It turns out about the only thing fishing and crabbing have in common is a boat.
 You dangle a dead fish head on a string over the side of the boat.
 Crabs are bottom feeders and eat pretty much anything that’s meat.
 After a few minutes on the bottom you slowly pull up the string.
 Crabs, it turns out, aren’t very bright, so if you pull slowly and evenly you can get the crab to the surface and someone can net it before the crab realizes there’s trouble brewing.

-There are also cage-like traps that you drop to the bottom for 10 minutes or so, then haul up with the crab still trying to grab a free his free lunch.
+There are also cage-like traps that you drop to the bottom for 10 minutes or so, then haul up with the crab still trying to grab a free lunch.
 It’s a team sport with everyone on the boat getting involved.
-I tried initiating the fishing tradition of kissing the first crab, but no one was buying it.
+I tried initiating the fishing tradition of kissing the first crab, but no one was buying.

 In about two hours we caught a bucket full of these fellas.
 We took them back to the hotel to cook and eat.
 (Once again, a shore tradition that involves dining.)
 But these are not the huge spider crabs we buy frozen.
 There’s really nothing to eat on a Jersey crab.
 A few dozen crayfish would yield more meat.
 They are cool looking, and fun to play with.
 You clown around with them, then, since everyone is still hungry, you go Mack’s Pizza.